One of our goals is to visit as many National Park Service locations as possible. Currently, we have visited 7 Abraham Lincoln Historic Sites.

 Like all other NPS sites we have visited we learned all about Mount Rushmore while completing the Junior Ranger Program.

-Being able to use our RV to visit National Park sites around the country has been a true blessing.
+Using our RV to visit National Park sites nationwide has been a blessing.
 With over 400 sites protected by the NPS, there is certainly something for everyone.

-In addition to visiting sites related to Lincoln, we have also visited a number of sites related to the American Revolution.
+In addition to visiting sites related to Lincoln, we have also visited several sites related to the American Revolution

-Not everyone has the ability to visit all of these Lincoln historic sites.
-However, if you are in the area of any of them we recommend stopping by.
+Not everyone can visit all of these Lincoln historical sites.
+However, if you are in the area of any of them, we recommend stopping by.

 We love to hear from our followers.
 Please leave a comment below.

 Have you visited any of the Lincoln Historic sites?
 Are there other historic sites you have visited you wish to share?
-Do you have a certain type of historic site you visit?
+Do you have a specific type of historic site you visit?